Raghavvram/finance-and-stock-market/EFTs.md

 - **Flexibility**: Can be traded like stocks, offering liquidity and ease of access.
 Details [here](https://www.investopedia.com/terms/e/etf.asp).
 - **Variety**: Wide range of ETFs available to suit different investment strategies and preferences.
 More information [here](https://www.etmoney.com/learn/mutual-funds/what-are-exchange-traded-funds-etfs/).

-I hope this helps clarify things!
-Feel free to ask if you have more questions!
 ---

 Sure!
 Let's look at a few specific examples of ETFs: